 When you are speaking with someone face to face and you are both wearing masks, there may be feelings of disconnect.
 Most of us are new to masks and learning to overcome the physical and psychological barriers is important.
 Making the other party feel more at ease can go a long way.
 This starts with you being comfortable with your mask.
 It might help to practice in a mirror.
 Be more exaggerated with your eyes and brows and speak with greater clarity and inflection to convey your emotions.
 To help you understand more about them, focus on their eyes, their tone of voice and their hand gestures.
 Take more time to communicate and start with small talk to help everyone feel more at ease.

 Over 5% of the population has some loss of hearing and most of these people depend on seeing the mouth to understand what someone is saying.
 Understand that these people will have the most trouble with masks.
 If you are having significant trouble connecting with someone older while you are both masked, this may be the issue.
 Ask them if they are having trouble hearing you.
 If yes, slow down, speak loudly and clearly or recommend that you have the conversation via video conference.
 Perhaps a clear mask is a solution but the experts are still divided on their effectiveness.

-The Agents that master these skills will excel quickly as the world evolves in the coming months.
+The Agents that master these skills will lead the way in the emerging new business world.
 Being your true self, being kind and having empathy during these odd times will help you earn more business and do a better job helping your clients make important decisions.